dhh1128/codecraft.co/flexibility-is-no-virtue.md

 Think about that for a minute.

 In the long run, does a customer value the ability of a "flexible" product to meet the needs of <em>any</em> configuration other than the one she needs?
 No!
 (It is possible that she will configure a single product in multiple ways on different hardware or at different points in time, but this is the exception that proves the rule.
-Even when reconfiguration is important, the customer will view it as a necessary evil that increases cost and bother--not as a delightful business enhancer.)
+Even when reconfiguration is important, the customer will view it as a necessary evil that increases cost and bother &mdash; not as a delightful business enhancer.)

 As with cement, once a customer gets things configured correctly, he is guaranteed to prefer "set it and forget it" to an experience where he can experience the wonders of your product's flexibility over and over again.